Marietta Hit and Run Accident Lawyer

 If you find yourself involved in a hit-and-run accident, you may feel tempted to follow the other vehicle.
 Any attempt to chase another vehicle is extremely dangerous and should not be considered an option.

-The best thing you can do is stay at the scene of the accident, call the police, take pictures of the accident scene and your own vehicle, and record as much information about the other vehicle and driver as possible.
+However, the most responsible action is to remain at the scene, contact the police, take photos of the accident and your vehicle, and gather as much information as possible about the other driver and vehicle.
 Some information that will be very helpful for your case includes:

 • The type of vehicle that hit you, including the make and model